DanielYu0864/DanielYu-HomeWork/1 Code Refactor/README.md

 ```
 GIVEN a webpage meets accessibility standards
-WHEN I view the source code
+/WHEN I view the source code
-THEN I find semantic HTML elements
+THEN I findHTML elements
-WHEN I view the structure of the HTML elements
+/WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning
-WHEN I view the image elements
+/WHEN I view the image elements
 THEN I find accessible alt attributes
-WHEN I view the heading attributes
+/WHEN I view the heading attributes
 THEN they fall in sequential order
-WHEN I view the title element
+/WHEN I view the title element
 THEN I find a concise, descriptive title
 ```